 - 223. Within 180 days of the Effective Date, NOPD agrees to reassess its staffing allocation and personnel deployment, including its use of specialized units and deployment by geographic area, to ensure that core operations support community policing and problem-solving initiatives, and shall agree to modify any deployment strategy found to be incompatible with effective and community-oriented policing. - 224.
-NOPD agrees to deploy an adequate number and distribution of officers to ensure that all neighborhoods have a regularly assigned officer who is familiar with the geographic area, its issues, problems, and community leaders; engages in problem identification and solving activities with the community members around the community's priorities; works proactively with other city departments to address quality of life issues; and is not assigned to answer calls to service absent exigent circumstances.
+NOPD agrees to deploy an adequate number and distribution of officers to ensure that all neighborhoods have a regularly assigned officer who is familiar with the geographic area, its issues, problems, and community leaders; engages in problem identification and solving activities with the community members around the community's priorities; works proactively with other city departments to address quality of life issues; and is not assigned to answer calls to service absent exigent circumstances. - 225.
+NOPD agrees to ensure its mission statement reflects its commitment to community-oriented policing and agrees to integrate community and problem-oriented policing principles into its management, policies and procedures, recruitment, training, personnel evaluations, resource deployment, tactics, and accountability systems. - 226.
+Within 365 days of the Effective Date and annually thereafter, NOPD agrees to provide eight hours of structured annual in-service training on community policing and problem-oriented policing methods and skills for all officers, including supervisors, managers and executives.
+This training shall include: - a) methods and strategies to improve public safety and crime prevention through community engagement;

-- 225. NOPD agrees to ensure its mission statement reflects its commitment to community-oriented policing and agrees to integrate community and problem-oriented policing principles into its management, policies and procedures, recruitment, training, personnel evaluations, resource deployment, tactics, and accountability systems. - 226.
-Within 365 days of the Effective Date and annually thereafter, NOPD agrees to provide 8 hours of structured annual in-service training on community policing and problem-oriented policing methods and skills for all officers, including supervisors, managers and executives.
-This training shall include: - a) methods and strategies to improve public safety and crime prevention through community engagement; - b) scenario-based training that promotes the development of new partnerships between the police and community, targeting problem solving and prevention; - c) leadership, ethics, and interpersonal skills; - d) community engagement, including how to establish formal partnerships and actively engage community organizations, including youth, immigrant, and LGBT communities; - e) problem-oriented policing tactics, including a review of the principles behind the problem solving framework developed under the "SARA Model" (Scanning, Analysis, Response, Assessment), which promotes a collaborative, systematic process to address issues of the community, including safety and quality of life; - f) conflict resolution and verbal de-escalation of conflict; and - g) cultural awareness and sensitivity training.
+- b) scenario-based training that promotes the development of new partnerships between the police and community, targeting problem solving and prevention; - c) leadership, ethics, and interpersonal skills; - d) community engagement, including how to establish formal partnerships and actively engage community organizations, including youth, immigrant, and LGBT communities; - e) problem-oriented policing tactics, including a review of the principles behind the problem solving framework developed under the "SARA Model" (Scanning, Analysis, Response, Assessment), which promotes a collaborative, systematic process to address issues of the community, including safety and quality of life; - f) conflict resolution and verbal de-escalation of conflict; and - g) cultural awareness and sensitivity training.
 Cultural awareness training shall be designed and delivered in cooperation with City Human Relations Commission staff and community representatives selected by the Commission. - 227.
 NOPD agrees to continue to support community groups in each District (e.g., NONPACC) and to meet regularly with the communities each District serves.
 In addition, within 240 days of the Effective Date, NOPD agrees to develop and implement mechanisms to measure officer outreach to a broad cross-section of community members, with an emphasis on youth outreach, to establish extensive problem-solving partnerships and develop and implement cooperative strategies that build mutual respect and trusting relationships with this broader cross-section of stakeholders.
-NOPD agrees to develop and implement partnerships to provide immediate and ongoing support to families of victims of homicides and other serious crimes.
+NOPD agrees to develop and implement partnerships to provide immediate and ongoing support to families of victims of homicides and other serious crimes. - 228.
+Within 240 days of the Effective Date, NOPD agrees to develop measurements to assess the effectiveness of its community partnerships and problem-solving strategies, including the effectiveness of the Community Coordinating Sergeantcommunity liaison program.
+NOPD agrees to prepare a publicly available report on at least a quarterly basis detailing its community policing efforts in each District, including developing community partnerships and participating in public meetings, and its problem-solving activities, including specific problems addressed and steps taken by NOPD and the community toward their resolution.
+This report also shall identify obstacles faced and recommendations for future improvement.
+At least annually, NOPD agrees to issue a publicly available report that summarizes these problem-solving and community policing activities.